Defence Fund Contributions

 Interest received by an individual from Government Savings Certificates, Government Bonds and Corporate Bonds

 Interest earned by an approved provident fund

 - Dividends received by a company resident in the Republic from another company resident in the Republic, excluding dividends paid indirectly after the lapse of 4 years from the end of the year in which the profits which were distributed as dividends were generated

-- Dividends received directly or indirectly from dividends on which SDC has already been paid.
+- Dividends are received directly or indirectly from dividends that SDC has already paid.

 - Dividends received by a company resident in the Republic or a company not resident in the Republic which maintains a permanent establishment in the Republic from a company which is not resident in the Republic.

 a)More than 50% of the activities of the non-resident dividend-paying company lead to investment income; and

 b) The foreign tax burden on the income of the dividend-paying company is substantially lower than the tax burden of the Cyprus tax resident company or the non-resident company with a permanent establishment in the Republic.

 Interest earned as a result of the ordinary carrying on of the business (including interest closely connected to the ordinary carrying on of the company) and interest acquired by a collective investment scheme is not considered interest for SDC purposes and is therefore exempt from SDC.